Facebook logo - click to follow SImplyMeds on Facebook

 Treatments

-There are many over the counter treatments available such as Gaviscon (Alginate), Rennie (Antacid) and Zantac (H2 Antagonist).
+There are many over-the-counter treatments available, such as Gaviscon (Alginate), Rennie (Antacid) and Zantac (H2 Antagonist).
 For some types of reflux, these may offer relief but are not always a convenient long term solution.
 The most effective treatments available are Proton Pump Inhibitors (PPIs).
 PPIs work by actively stopping the stomach from producing acid.
 They are well tolerated by most patients with not many adverse effects.
-H2 Antagonists like Ranitidine (Zantac) work very similarly to reduce stomach acid however their mechanism of action is slightly different.
-They are nonetheless well established as an effective treatment for acid reflux.
+H2 Antagonists like Ranitidine (Zantac) work very similarly to reduce stomach acid; however, their mechanism of action is slightly different.
+They are nonetheless well-established as an effective treatment for acid reflux.

 PPI Examples: